-4. Are participants and/or their legal representatives given information regarding how to make changes to their services? (i.e., HCBS non-residential or residential services.)?
-32 said no

-5. Do participants have access to all public spaces in the facility? and Do participants have unrestricted access to public areas at the site? (i.e., there are no restrictive devices such as gates or locked doors prohibiting them from areas that are open to the public.)?
-30 said no
+- 1. In a one month time frame, how frequently do participants receive services in non-disability specific settings?
+67 participants answered that they never have. - 2.
+Are participants and/or their legal representatives given information regarding how to make changes to their services? (i.e., HCBS non-residential or residential services.)?
+32 participants answered no. - 3.
+Do participants have access to all public spaces in the facility?
+And, do participants have unrestricted access to public areas at the site? (i.e., there are no restrictive devices such as gates or locked doors prohibiting them from areas that are open to the public.)?
+30 participants answered no.

-The third question, in a one month time frame, how frequently do participants receive services in non-disability specific settings, is more concerning and DHMH will educate MDC providers on their HCBS rule requirements to allow participants the choice of activities in non disability specific settings and will do site visits and review documentation to ensure compliance.
+In question number 3, in a one month's time frame, how frequently do participants receive services in non-disability specific settings, is more concerning and MDH will educate MDC providers on their HCBS rule requirements to allow participants the choice of activities in non-disability specific settings and will do site visits and review documentation to ensure compliance.